SapotaCorp

 Integration with divisional legacy systems

-• Standard consolidation includes "manual consolidation" - import divisional trial balances via DMF
+• Standard consolidation supports "manual consolidation".
+Import divisional trial balances via DMF.

-• BYOD (Bring Your Own Database) or Export to Data Lake from D365 combines with legacy extracts in a data warehouse for Power BI reporting
+• BYOD or Export to Data Lake from D365 combines with legacy extracts in a data warehouse for Power BI reporting.

-• Intercompany across the D365/legacy boundary runs via data-entity-based integrations until the legacy side migrates
+• Intercompany across the D365 and legacy boundary runs via data-entity-based integrations.
+Wait for the legacy side to migrate.

-The intermediate state is uncomfortable but unavoidable when divisions have different readiness.
+The intermediate state is uncomfortable.
+It is also unavoidable when divisions have different readiness.

 What ships with the pattern